Uniswap/uniswap-support-redesigned/README.md

 - zcli is a command-line interface tool used to interact with Zendesk products, allowing you to manage and deploy themes.
 For more information, visit the [zcli documentation](https://developer.zendesk.com/documentation/apps/zcli/).
   - To login to zcli, use Uniswap team's Zendesk account credentials to login
     - Subdomain: uniswaplabs
+    - Email: User that has access to Uniswap team's Zendesk account
     - API token: use existing one if you have one saved or create a new one from Zendesk
 - Access the [Zendesk login page](https://uniswaplabs.zendesk.com/auth/v2/login/signin?return_to=https%3A%2F%2Fsupport.uniswap.org%2Fhc%2Fen-us%2Fsignin&theme=hc&locale=en-us&brand_id=5291581488781&auth_origin=5291581488781%2Ctrue%2Ctrue) via Browser to preview the page